Driving logistics and restrictions at Portillo de Rio Seco in Sierra Nevada

-Portillo de Rio Seco is a high mountain pass at an elevation of 3.100m (10,170ft) above sea level, located in the region of Andalusia, Spain.
-It’s one of the highest roads in Europe.
+Portillo de Rio Seco is a high mountain pass at an elevation of 3,100m (10,170ft) above sea level, located in the Sierra Nevada range of Granada, Spain.
+It stands as one of the highest roads in Spain and is featured on the list of the highest roads in Europe, forming part of a critical high-altitude traverse between the northern and southern slopes of the massif.

 Where is Portillo de Rio Seco?